click2cloud-admin/manageiq-content-sample-tests/UnitTestingCloudFormsAutomate.md

 Inspired by Christian Jung teaser introduction to some CloudForms Automation best practices at [http://www.jung-christian.de/post/2017/10/automate-best-practice/](http://www.jung-christian.de/post/2017/10/automate-best-practice/), this serves to expand on that, and provided details of that for administrator/developer of CloudForms who perhaps isn’t familiar with the tools and concepts discussed.

+**Note** This document is written against PR ManageIQ/manageiq-content/pull/250 ,

 # Goals

 Our ultimate goal is to have an environment for unit testing our Automate methods.